Zinkelburger/x45s/Readme.md

 ## x45s
 Controls the game.
 Holds pointers to the 4 players, a deck, a discardDeck to store the cards the players play, the scores of both teams, the amount bid, the suit bid, the bidder (aka the player who bid), the initial score of the bidder (used to calculate if the bidder made their bid or not), and the player who dealt the hand.

 The default constructor does not exist.
-You must provide 4 pointers to player objects.
-This constructor also calls the default constructor for the deck.
+You must provide 4 pointers to initalized player objects, and must remember to deallocate them at the end of the program.

+I tried some bizarre template thing with the goal of allowing the user to provide pointers to the classes and have x45s initalize the players' memory itself.
+However, this was not possible because "An abstract class is a class that has at least one pure virtual function, which means that it cannot be instantiated.
+Instead, you need to create objects of concrete classes derived from the abstract base class" -Bing.

 deal_players deals each player 5 cards.